marcovie/basic_api_without_auth_package/README.md

 ## Basic API

 This is a basic api system that has custom auth api token(bearer) with expiry date (NO Sanctum or Passport).
 Has XSS stripping and Http Headers under the middleware.
 Using Service Pattern.
 Also build error handler with job so any errors caught in try catch will email user.
+Try catch is global.
 Have a helper for the json return responses.
 Unit feature testing is also been added for the 3 functions.
 Basic Caching added to Quotes.
 Using Laravel 10.

 ## Middleware added
 app\Http\Middleware\XssSanitization.php